matumasadev02/youtube-dl-audio-api/README.md

 # youtube-dl-audio-api

-This is an api that uses youtube-dl to return the audio url of the video.
+This is an api that returns the audio url of the video using youtube-dl.

 ## DEMO